 14 Jan 10 great ways to up-cycle your empty Laughing Bird jars and bottles

-Cut out a round of foam to fit the jar lid, a cover with pretty fabric and glue onto the lid.
+Cut out a round of foam to fit the inside of the jar lid, cover with pretty fabric and glue on.
 Use this to stick your range of needles and store all your pins in the jar below.

 2 – herbs and spices

 Design some lovely labels to stick on jars to neatly store of all your favourite herbs and spices.

 Wrap wire securely around the necks of jars making a loop for a handle.
 Pop in a night light to make a lantern.
 Decorate the jar with glass paint to make extra special.

 Glue on jar or bottle lids to the tops of plant support bamboo/sticks to protect your eyes whilst gardening.

 Pierce the lids to make little holes and make shakers for salt, icing sugar or anything else that is used sparingly.